stephan-klein/supersonic/docs/tooling/cli/connect-screen/troubleshooting-scanner-connectivity.md

 ## Is your firewall configured correctly?

 Make sure your firewall/NAT are configured correctly.
+You will need to have port `4567` open.
+You can also specify a custom port with the `steroids connect --port` argument.
 Note that on Windows, Node.js shows up as "Evented I/O for V8 JavaScript" in Firewall.

 ## Have you disabled Personal Hotspot on iOS?